wiigg/bssazure/content/present/prepare.md

 - Confirmation the proposed solution architecture follows best practices and patterns.
 - Description of how this confirmation is done.

+{{% notice style="tip" %}}
+Remember you will be presenting to your customer, so act accordingly!
+When it is your turn to observe, ask questions and make comments as if you were the customer.
+{{% /notice %}}

 Remember to consider the following presentation requirements:
 - Dianna and Harish would like a presentation that demonstrates the value of Azure’s zero-trust networking capabilities, showcases Azure’s high availability features, and provides examples of how this design can scale.
 - Angela has requested an overview diagram of the entire architecture.
 She wants to know how it will meet the company's sustainability objectives, while ensuring resilience and business continuity.

-{{% notice style="tip" %}}
-Remember you will be presenting to your customer, so act accordingly!
-When it is your turn to observe, ask questions and make comments as if you where the customer.
-{{% /notice %}}